 To make your data more visually presentable you can choose to merge certain answers together and rename the group.
 Select the answers you want to merge into a group (Select at least two answers) and click on Merge answers to create the new group.
 If you want to edit the name, click on the group, select Rename and type the group name in the text field.
 You can remove your groups at any time by clicking on the group and choosing to Unmerge.

-Move to the Crosstabs tab to create tables and split your answers by waves, demographics, countries or answers to certain questions.
+When you select a split, your visualisation will automatically change to charts, but you can view this as crosstabs as well.
 Here you'll be able to spot which respondents over- or under-index compared to the total, so you can better understand the nuanced actions you should take off the back of your results.
 You will also be able to see if there are any statistical significant differences in your results.
-You can also export these tables to Excel for really easy graph creation.

 Analysing open text

 Open text questions can surface a daunting amount of data.
 Reading each answer can take a long time, especially if the sample size is large or you’ve asked for multiple answers to each open text question.
-That is why we are offering automated Text Analysis on your open ended responses, where the top keywords are grouped together to make it easier to analyse the data.
+That is why we are offering AI summaries and automated text analysis on your open ended responses, where the top keywords are grouped together to make it easier to analyse the data.
 You can see the top keywords, merge keywords together and visualise them in a Wordcloud.
-Read more about analysing open ended questions here.

 Export the results